-A Warré hive uses small, square hive bodies and top bars with no frames or foundation.
-It also uses a unique style of hive cover: a quilt and a vented, angled roof.
-This is supposed to provide superior moisture management as the sawdust-filled quilt absorbs moisture that can then escape via the roof.
+A Warré hive is sometimes described as a top-bar hive that is set up in vertically.
+This style, developed in France by Emile Warré (1867 to 1951), uses a stack of small, square hive boxes that have top bars rather than frames to hold the comb.
+There is usually no foundation with this style of hive.
+It also uses a unique style of hive cover: a quilt filled with sawdust or wood shaving, and a vented, angled roof.
+This is supposed to provide superior moisture management, as the sawdust-filled quilt absorbs moisture that can then escape via the roof.

 Warré hives are designed for minimal inspections by the beekeeper.
-You cannot remove frames in a traditional Warré hive because the bees will build comb and attach it to the inside of the hive walls....
-The cavity size is meant to allow the bees to consume their winter stores more efficiently and the overall design is meant to keep them warmer in cold climates.
+You cannot remove bars for inspection in a traditional Warré hive because as the bees build comb, they attach it to the inside of the hive walls.
+The cavity size is meant to allow the bees to consume their winter stores more efficiently and the overall design is meant to keep the bees warmer in cold climates.

-- Foundationless system is more natural for bees
+The foundation-less system is more natural for bees.

-- Size and shape of hive is more natural for bees, providing better overwintering and use of stores
+The size and shape of the hive are more natural for bees, providing better overwintering and use of stores.

-- Illegal in some states (some state laws require movable comb hives)
+This design is Illegal in some states (some state laws require movable comb hives).